 Because occupations involving physical labor dominate the local economy, Wauzeka is generally considered to be a blue-collar town.
 41.42% of the Wauzeka workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wauzeka is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Wauzeka who work in office and administrative support (9.47%), sales jobs (7.40%), and management occupations (7.10%).

-The percentage of adults in Wauzeka with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.18% of adults in Wauzeka have a bachelor's degree or advanced degree.
+The citizens of Wauzeka are slightly less educated than the national average of 21.84% for the average city or town: 13.18% of adults in Wauzeka have a bachelor's degree or advanced degree

 The per capita income in Wauzeka in 2022 was $28,047, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,188 for a family of four.
 However, Wauzeka contains both very wealthy and poor people as well.